Jeremiah Smith (lawyer): Early life

 Born on November 29, 1759, in Peterborough, Province of New Hampshire, British America, Smith was fifth of seven sons born to William Smith, an immigrant from Ireland and Elizabeth (Morison) Smith.
 Smith's siblings also included three sisters.
 William Smith was a successful farmer who served in local offices including justice of the peace and was a member of New Hampshire's Provincial Congress in 1774.
 Jeremiah Smith received instruction from his father and several private tutors.
-He attended the now prestigious, Phillips Exeter Academy in Exeter, New Hampshire for his preliminary education.
+He attended Phillips Exeter Academy in Exeter, New Hampshire for his preliminary education.

 At age 16, Smith enlisted for the American Revolution in the Continental Army company of Captain Stephen Parker of New Ipswich, New Hampshire.
 He participated in the Battle of Bennington and was grazed by a musket ball which left a permanent scar on his throat.
-Smith attended Harvard University, graduated from Queens College (now Rutgers University) in 1780.
+Smith attended Harvard College, though also graduated from Queen's College (now Rutgers University) in 1780.
 He returned to military service in 1781and performed garrison duties in and around Peekskill, New York before returning home.
-In 1782, Smith began to study law with attorney Shearjashub Bourne of Barnstable, Massachusetts while working as a tutor in the home of Joseph Otis.
-He completed his legal studies with attorney William Pynchon of Salem, Massachusetts while serving as headmaster of a school for girls.
+In 1782, Smith began to study law with attorney Shearjashub Bourne of Barnstable, Massachusetts, while working as a tutor in the home of Joseph Otis.
+He completed his legal studies with attorney William Pynchon of Salem, Massachusetts, while serving as headmaster of a school for girls.
 Smith was admitted to the bar in 1786 and entered private practice in Peterborough.